Paarmita/myinsta/README.md

 # myInsta
-Instagram app in ruby on rails
+Instagram web app with basic featurures in ruby on rails

 ## Dependencies
 This application utilizes the